 - Safety Captain: focuses on ensuring the team members understand the safety protocols, creates safety procedures, and works on the safety binder

-- Scouting Lead: creates a platform to take notes during competitions so that the drive team can make the right decisions, establishes a schedule to ensure all members at competition are able to assist in scouting, and analyzes the data
+- Strategy Lead: creates a platform to take notes during competitions so that the drive team can make the right decisions, establishes a schedule to ensure all members at competition are able to assist in scouting, and analyzes the data